asokolsky/asokolsky.github.io/apps/git/custom-merge-driver.md

 ## Specify Merge Driver to Use

-Change repo config in Makefile:
+Change repo config in the `Makefile`:
 ```
 # This is the base directory for this repo
 BASE_DIR:=$(dir $(realpath $(lastword $(MAKEFILE_LIST))))